Sollace/Unicopia/HOW_TO_PLAY.md

 ### Pegasi (only)
- - Ranbooms / Dashing
+ - Rainbooms / Dashing

    Using the ability whilst flying will allow pegasi to perform a sonic rainboom that deafens the ears of your enemies and shatters glass!
    It may take some practice, but the results are most satisfying.

  - Capturing Storms

-   Give a pegasuscloud, and they'll have water for a day, give a pegasus a bottle, and they'll capture the clouds and make it rain all summer.
+   Give a pegasus a cloud, and they'll have water for a day, give a pegasus a jar, and they'll capture the clouds and make it rain all summer.
 I think that's how the saying goes?
-Anywho, you can right-click with bottles to capture rain in a bottle during storms.
+Anywho, you can use jars to capture rain in a jar during storms.

    Doing this will both stop it from raining and store the weather in the bottle for later use.